abdulahshoaib/os/content/File Operations.md

 ## dup2()
-Duplicates a file descriptor to a specified descriptor number, closing it first if needed.
+Duplicates a file descriptor to a specified descriptor number, closing it first if needed
 ```c
 int dup2(int oldfd, int newfd);
 ```